compciv/homeworkhome/stanford_headlinez_souped/README.md

 # stanford_headlinez_souped: Scraping web news with Beautiful Soup

-If you attempted the [stanford_headlinez](stanford_headlinez) assignment and found its notion of "web scraping" to be asinine and mentally devastating, then congrats, that's a good sign of rationality.
+If you the [stanford_headlinez](../stanford_headlinez) assignment's notion of "web scraping" to be absurd and asinine, then good news, we'll never be parsing HTML like that again.

 This assignment covers the same target -- extracting headlines from the Stanford news page.
 However, instead of using string `split()` methods to extract the headline text, it uses the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) library.